-The person leading any investigation will report their findings to the relevant WPO (or directly to the Chair of the Audit, Risk and Compliance Committee if the WPOs have been circumvented due to a conflict as contemplated by this Policy) and advise the recommended course of action (if any) that CPA Australia should take in response to the findings.
+The person leading any investigation will report their findings to the relevant WPO (or directly to the Chair of the Audit, Risk and Compliance Committee if the WPOs have been circumvented due to a conflict as contemplated by this Policy) and where appropriate advise the recommended course of action (if any) that CPA Australia should take in response to the findings.
 Such action may include a disciplinary process or another form of escalation of the report within or outside of the Group.

-A WPO and the Chair of the Audit, Risk and Compliance Committee will determine the action (if any) to be taken.
+A WPO and the Chair of the Audit, Risk and Compliance Committee (or other appropriate decision maker, as decided depending on the circumstances) will determine the action (if any) to be taken.
 If appropriate, and subject to any applicable confidentiality, privacy or legal constraints, the WPO may notify the Whistleblower of the conclusion of the investigation and the action taken.